 The Governing Body meets five times per year.
 The following committees also meet a minimum of three times per year, to provide further focus on key strategic areas of the Academy:

-- Finance and Audit
+- Curriculum and Standards

 Governors on the Governing Body: